richardj/plunge/README.md

 ## Known issues

 - When a parent stops propagation, the event will never reach the root, be aware of other scripts you use.
+- When the parent of the dropdown element has a transform applied, the positioning will be relative to that parent.